annadmitrieff/PhantomBulk/README.md

 ### PhantomBulk

 This is set of tools for running and processing protoplanetary disk simulations in bulk using PHANTOM and MCFOST on SLURM-managed HPC systems.
+Not for general use yet because I haven't generalized it, so half the code is specific to my filesystem...

 #### Installation